erinpentecost/ErnShaderWrangler/README.md

-# Bright
+# Shader Wrangler

-This is a paired-down `tonemap` shader for OpenMW that is enabled or disabled automatically depending on your FPS.
+This is an OpenMW that will dynamically enable or disable shaders based on FPS performance.
+It ships with a paired-down tonemap shader that works on GLES devices.

 ## Installing